 Understanding the specific knowledge you need to gain or the skills you need to polish can help you choose the right type of professional development to advance your career.
 Completing a class or earning a certificate or degree online can help you prepare for a new career or advance in your current one in a way that aligns with your goals.

-An accredited university, Walden University offers certificate, bachelor’s, master’s, and doctoral degree programs online.
+An accredited university, Walden University offers certificate, bachelor’s, master’s, doctoral degree programs, and non-degree courses online.
 Consider taking advantage of Walden’s flexible learning platform to complete online classes, explore and expand your career options, and earn your online degree in a convenient format that fits your busy life.